-The Brown Foundation, Inc., provides the funds to purchase close to two city blocks of property across the street from the museum on Bissonnet Street and Montrose Boulevard.
-The land makes it feasible for the MFAH to begins plans for a formal sculpture garden.
+The Brown Foundation, Inc., provides funds to purchase close to two city blocks of property across from the Museum, at Bissonnet Street and Montrose Boulevard.
+The land makes it feasible for the MFAH to begin plans for a formal sculpture garden.

-March 14: In motion number 78-986, The Houston City Council honors the museum's request to designate the garden as The Lillie and Hugh Roy Cullen Sculpture Garden, in recognition of the Houston couple’s benevolent contributions to the city’s art and medical communities.
+March 14: In motion #78-986, Houston City Council honors the Museum’s request to designate the garden as the Lillie and Hugh Roy Cullen Sculpture Garden, in recognition of the Houston couple’s benevolent contributions to the city’s art and medical communities.

 April 4: Shoji Sadao of Noguchi’s studio presents revised plans to the MFAH board of trustees.
-Noguchi has modified the wall heights to create “a more inviting atmosphere" and he's added additional greenery (vines and grassy embankments) and a northwest entrance.
+Noguchi has modified the wall heights to create “a more inviting atmosphere,” and he has added additional greenery (vines and grassy embankments) and a northwest entrance.

 February 6: Construction of the Cullen Sculpture Garden begins.

 April 5: The Lillie and Hugh Roy Cullen Sculpture Garden opens to the public and becomes Noguchi’s first U.S. sculpture garden created to house the work of other artists.
-6,500 visitors attend the opening ceremonies, which includes avant-garde composer John Cage’s world-premiere performance of his composition Ryoanji.
-In Artforum, Ed Hill and Suzanne Bloom discuss the performance as “a moment when the garden revealed its potential to move and breathe.
+Some 6,500 visitors attend the opening ceremony, which includes avant-garde composer John Cage’s world-premiere performance of his composition “Ryoanji.”
+In Artforum, Ed Hill and Suzanne Bloom discuss the performance as “a moment when the garden revealed its potential to move and breathe.”

 January 13: Ellsworth Kelly comes to the Cullen Sculpture Garden to install Houston Triptych, 1986, a formal response to Henri Matisse’s Backs and to Noguchi’s design.
 The triptych is placed on the west wall of the garden as the first work commissioned for the space.

-June: The Washington Post reports that at the garden’s one-year anniversary, as the plants and trees are maturing, “it is possible to predict that the Cullen Sculpture Garden at the Museum of Fine Arts here will become a preeminently restful urban island, a civilized respite wherein a precious few of the western world’s better bronzes (or ‘steels,’ or ‘aluminums’) can be viewed at leisure.
+June: The Washington Post reports that at the garden’s one-year anniversary, as the plants and trees are maturing, “it is possible to predict that the Cullen Sculpture Garden at the Museum of Fine Arts, Houston, will become a preeminently restful urban island, a civilized respite wherein a precious few of the western world’s better bronzes (or ‘steels,’ or ‘aluminums’) can be viewed at leisure.”

-To celebrate the ten-year anniversary, the museum publishes a catalogue on the Cullen Sculpture Garden.
+To celebrate the 10-year anniversary, the MFAH publishes a catalogue on the Cullen Sculpture Garden.

-The MFAH celebrates the Cullen Sculpture Garden’s twenty year anniversary and publishes a new book about the garden, Isamu Noguchi: A Sculpture for Sculpture.
+The MFAH celebrates the Cullen Sculpture Garden’s 20-year anniversary and publishes a new book about the garden: Isamu Noguchi: A Sculpture for Sculpture.